Get ready for the next Cooperation Projects call

 Familiarise yourself with the application documents & other resources

-All guides, the E-Form, templates and annexes from last year’s call are still online here.
-We don’t have the 2017 call yet, but we’re not expecting any significant changes.
+All guides, the E-Form, templates and annexes are online here.

-- Read through last year’s guidelines.
-The next set of guidelines will be published along with the call, which is expected in September 2017.
-Remember that pages 16 & 17 (the Award (assessment) Criteria) are particularly useful for checking where you are with your project and application.
+- Read the Guidelines.
+The Award (assessment) Criteria are particularly useful for checking where you are with your project and application.
 They contain the questions the assessors will use to evaluate your application, and these are questions that you will have to answer in the application form.

 - Read the Guide to the Financial Management of your Culture sub-programme project, watch the e-tutorial and catch up on our Financial Management and Reporting workshop on Youtube.